Reasons Why 2020 Will Be An Awesome Year – Top 2020 Predictions

 Neural communications are both chemical and electrical, and we have no idea how this works, particularly in neural communication semantics.
 So yeah, someone may be able to place electronics within someone’s cranium, but for very, very limited therapeutic purposes it’ll only be nominally useful.

 All new displays will be ultra-thin OLEDs

-Incredibly fast display tech moves.
-Sure there will still be some vintage LCD panel screens hanging around in 2020, but when it comes to new stock, it’s easy to see the entire industry turning to paper-thin OLED displays, many with touch functionality.
+Incredibly fast tech moves on show.
+Sure there will still be some retro LCD panel screens hanging around in 2020, but when it comes to new stock, it is easy to see the entire industry moving to paper-thin OLED displays, even with touch-functions.

 Two-: private trips to the moon (which is becoming a busy space industry) and extra-mining.
 The last part seems less likely that we have not yet found out what long-space travel will do for the human body, and it is possible that even robotic missions will be off for many decades.

 The chief futurist at Cisco made this claim a few years ago, and in some respects, it seems fair.
 Never intellect, really, but simply the “capability, the number of cycles,” is on track.

 In 1994, the RAND Corporation, a multinational think tank that contributed to the space program and internet growth, said they were expecting us to have workers by 2020.

 The RAND panel stated that it may be possible to breed intelligent animal species, such as apes, that will be able to do manual labor by 2020.
 Those houses which do not have a robot in the broom closet may have a live-in ape to do the cleaning and gardening chores throughout the 21st century.
 Furthermore, the use of well-trained apes as family chauffeurs could decrease the number of car accidents.
 “Yikes, who’ll tell them?